Since the Secure Layer (SSL) Protocol was adopted by Netscape in 1994, SSL Certificates have grown into an almost

 Securing only your login or payment page is not enough.
 Your contact page, email subscriptions, and other filling forms may be subject to attack if left unsecured.
 Your connection becomes particularly week if someone accesses the site from a public WiFi network, available at malls, airports, or restaurants.

 Myth 4.
 Every HTTPS site requires a unique public IP address

 SSL Certificates are very versatile, and people often underestimate their potential.
 A Wildcard SSL Certificate allows you to include an unlimited number of subdomains under a single IP address.
 It’s the perfect solution to secure both your primary domain and all the subdomains as well.
 Moreover, if your server supports SNI (Server Name indication) you don’t need a separate IP address for every website you want to encrypt.

 Myth 5.
 The more expensive the certificate, the better the encryption

 All SSL Certificates, from cheap Sectigo ones to high-end DigiCert products adhere to the same regulations and security protocols.
 Today the magic numbers are 2048-bit key encryption and up to 256-bit certificate encryption.

 Myth 6.
 The SSL effect on SEO is overrated

-SSL Certificates offer significant SEO improvements and a competitive edge if you configure them in the right way.
+SSL Certificates offer significant SEO improvements if you configure them in the right way.
 The majority of SSL Certificates owners, mistakenly think that by just installing the SSL Certificate on their website, the SEO rankings will skyrocket, when a couple of adjustments are also necessary.